NURSERY COMMITTEE 2023

 We have a very large Nursery to run and this requires lots of hands on deck to help it run smoothly and for the maximum benefit of the kids.

 Please consider helping out in some way.
 There are many ways in which you can help:

 - Coach as part of the Nursery team.
 This is a fun and rewarding experience for everyone, requires no previous experience, or even football experience!
 It’s about having fun and being patient with the kids.
 All our coaches look forward to their Friday night training with the kids and have a good laugh together too.

-If you are interested in coaching, please contact our New Coach Coordinator
+If you are interested in coaching, please contact our Nursery Coordinator:

 - Help with the weekly running of the Nursery: